About The Species

 In 2018, the Southern Resident Killer Whale Task Force was established by Governor Jay Inslee.
 Governor Inslee brought state authorities, significant investments, and new members of the community to the ongoing fight to recover the iconic Southern Resident killer whales.
 The Task Force developed recommendations for short- and long-term actions needed to protect and recover Southern resident killer whales.

 Killer whales are protected under the Marine Mammal Protection Act.
 The AT1 Transient population is also considered depleted under the MMPA.
-Not all killer whales are listed under the Endangered Species Act.
-However, Southern Resident killer whales have been listed as endangered under the ESA since 2005.
+Only one population of killer whales is listed under the Endangered Species Act.
+The Southern Resident Distinct Population Segment (DPS) of killer whales has been listed as endangered under the ESA since 2005.
 This means that the population of Southern Residents is in danger of extinction throughout all or a significant portion of its range.